CBC-MAC

 In cryptography, a cipher block chaining message authentication code (CBC-MAC) is a technique for constructing a message authentication code (MAC) from a block cipher.
 The message is encrypted with some block cipher algorithm in cipher block chaining (CBC) mode to create a chain of blocks such that each block depends on the proper encryption of the previous block.
 This interdependence ensures that a change to any of the plaintext bits will cause the final encrypted block to change in a way that cannot be predicted or counteracted without knowing the key to the block cipher.

 To calculate the CBC-MAC of message m, one encrypts m in CBC mode with zero initialization vector and keeps the last block.
 The following figure sketches the computation of the CBC-MAC of a message comprising blocks $m_1\|m_2\|\cdots\|m_x$ using a secret key k and a block cipher E:

+CBC-MAC on its own is not secure for variable-length messages (see the discussion below) and is currently used to construct a pseudorandom function family and as a component of the CCM mode.

+Use in standards

+The CBC-MAC construct is used as part of the CCM mode utilized in IEEE 802.11i and NIST SP 800-97 (as CCMP, the CCM encryption protocol for WPA2), IPsec, and TLS 1.2, as well as Bluetooth Low Energy (as of Bluetooth 4.0, see NIST SP 800-121 Rev2).
+It is available for TLS 1.3, but not enabled by default in OpenSSL.

+CBC-MAC is also used as a "conditioning component" (a.k.a. randomness extractor, a method to generate bitstrings with full entropy) in NIST SP 800-90B.